helmfile/helmfile/docs/proposals/otel-tracing.md

 Two pre-existing gaps surfaced by this analysis — kubedog tracking not being cancellable via `App.ctx`, and hooks likewise — are **out of scope** for this proposal beyond trace-context bridging (§4.4), because fixing their *cancellation* semantics would be a behavior change.
 They should be reported as separate issues.
+(Update: the kubedog gap was fixed by
+#2791 via `HelmState.SetCancelContext`; the hooks gap remains open as #2771.)

 ### 4.4 Context plan